MidHunterX/NvME/README.md

 - Uses system clipboard as default
 - Highlights text for 150ms on yank
 - Ability to scroll past EOF
+- Ability to return to Normal mode using Esc in terminal
 - Toggles relative number on insert and normal modes

 ## Installation